 Passes straight down through the popliteal fossa, posterior to the popliteal vessels, to pass inferiorly between the heads of gastrocnemius and deep to the soleus muscle.
-It then runs deep to soleus on tibialis posterior in the midline.
-The posterior tibial artery is also crossed over from medial to lateral.
-Emerges to pass under the flexor retinaculum in the tarsal tunnel, enclosed in a synovial sheath containing the posterior tibial vessels.
+In the posterior calf, it continues inferiorly in the midline, deep to the soleus and superficial to the tibialis posterior muscles.
+At the ankle, it passes under the flexor retinaculum in the tarsal tunnel, enclosed in a synovial sheath containing the posterior tibial vessels.
 At the level of the medial malleolus it divides into three terminal branches: medial and lateral plantar nerves, and the medial calcaneal nerve.

 Branches and supply

 articular twigs to the knee, ankle and foot joints

 medial sural cutaneous nerve (which goes on to form the sural nerve along with the lateral sural cutaneous nerve from the common peroneal nerve)